AkshitTayade/Rocket-Prelaunch-Status-Check/README.md

 <img align="right" alt="GIF" src="https://github.com/AkshitTayade/Rocket-Prelaunch-Status-Check/blob/master/media/main.gif" width="600" height="400" />

 ### What is this project about ?
 * How Machine Learning can be used in Space?
 * The challenges weather can pose on rocket launches.

+### Space Centres collects data from a wide range of sources, including:
+*	NOAA Weather
+*	Satellite imagery
+*	Remote sensors
+*	Weather pattern experts